31 October-4 November, 2016

 Module 7: Stable Isotopes and Past Human Behaviour

-This Field School can be undertaken by enrolled Flinders students or members of the wider community.
+This short course can be undertaken by enrolled Flinders students or members of the wider community.
 There are different costs associated with this short course depending on your enrolment:

 Flinders University Students